HrithikSahu/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt, stickers
 - **Requirements**: 4 or more PRs
-- **How to sign up**: First you have submit two PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://hacktoberfest.circleci.com/) and we will send you a e-mail.
+- **How to sign up**: First you have submit Four PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://hacktoberfest.circleci.com/) and we will send you a e-mail.
 The repos are: [CircleCi](https://github.com/circleci).
 - **Notes**: Check out CircleCi [official Hacktoberfest page](https://hacktoberfest.circleci.com/) for more info & how to get the T-shirt.